mantidproject/mantid/docs/source/algorithms/BASISDiffraction-v1.rst

 background, and workspace *_dat* will contain the scattered intensity by the sample with *no* background subtracted.

 *Timing*: 10 to 15 seconds per sample run.
 A typical scan made up of 50 runs will take about 10 minutes to complete.

 Usage
 -----

-**Determine sample orientation:**
+**Determine single crystal diffraction pattern:**

 .. code-block:: python